 Project GreenHands (PGH) was launched in 2004 and, in many ways, it was the pilot and the proof-of-concept for the massive work that is underway today.
-PGH had many largescale initiatives such as the Green School Movement and Trees for All to involve young, school-going children and the general public.
-It also had intensive programs to collaborate with Farmers, including the Isha Agro Movement, based on the principles of organic farming, and Trees for Life, an initiative based on the agroforestry model.
-In all, 38 million saplings were delivered through Isha nurseries and these projects facilitated close to 70,000 farmers into some form or degree of tree-based agriculture.
+PGH had many large-scale initiatives such as the Green School Movement and Trees for All to involve young, school-going children and the general public.
+It also had intensive programs to collaborate with farmers, including the Save Soil – Thaaimann Kaakkum Vivasaayam movement, based on the principles of organic farming, and Trees for Life, an initiative based on the tree-based agriculture model.
 For these phenomenal efforts, and a Guinness record for the largest single-day tree plantation drive, Isha received India’s highest environmental award, the Indira Gandhi Paryavaran Puraskar, in 2010.

 The Big Bang

-Heartening as these achievements were, they still lacked the scale required to reverse the disastrous course we had set for India’s Rivers through our collective mismanagement.
+Heartening as these achievements were, they still lacked the scale required to reverse the disastrous course we had set for India’s rivers through our collective mismanagement.
 What was needed was drastic, wide-reaching awareness, a redirection of National Policy and urgent action on the ground.
 Sadhguru stepped forward to inspire this revolution.
-In 2017, leading the month-long ‘Rally for Rivers’ through 16 Indian states governed by parties across the political spectrum, garnering the support of 162 million people, Sadhguru arrived in New Delhi to present to the Prime Minister a 761-page report titled Revitalization of Rivers in India: Draft Policy Recommendation.
-This intensive and exhaustive document – prepared with inputs from various experts from diverse fields relating to forestry, soil, agriculture, governance, finance, corporate, education and development – was taken up for study and action with tremendous alacrity by the Union Government.
-Under the aegis of the NITI Aayog (a policy think tank of the Government of India, established to achieve Sustainable Development Goals), an Inter-ministerial Committee of government secretaries and experts evaluated the draft policy in detail, and then went on to issue a policy advisory to all 29 state governments about the principles and policies relating to river revitalization.
+In 2017, leading the month-long “Rally for Rivers” through 16 Indian states governed by parties across the political spectrum, garnering the support of 162 million people, Sadhguru arrived in New Delhi and presented to the Prime Minister a 761-page report titled Revitalization of Rivers in India: Draft Policy Recommendation.
+This intensive and exhaustive document – prepared with inputs from various experts from diverse fields relating to forestry, soil, agriculture, governance, finance, corporate, education and development – was taken up for study and action with tremendous alacrity by the Central Government.
+Under the aegis of the NITI Aayog (a policy think tank of the Government of India, established to achieve Sustainable Development Goals), an inter-ministerial committee of government secretaries and experts evaluated the draft policy in detail, and then went on to issue a policy advisory to all 29 state governments about the principles and policies relating to river revitalization.
 Things started to look up when several state governments across the nation began to implement these recommendations.

 Cauvery is Calling